-We believe it would be more reasonable to set 2 years of R&D engagement prior to listing as the minimum requirement, which is consistent with the Chapter 18A.
+Not Agree.
+The HKBAN believes it would be more reasonable to set 2 of R&D engagement prior to listing as the minimum requirement, which is consistent with the Chapter 18A.
 While the proposal mentions that the Exchange may accept a shorter period of 2 financial years in exceptional circumstances, it is difficult for applicants to understand how to qualify for exceptional circumstances.